antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ## Effects of imatinib: shifts of signature profiles and molecular subtypes

 Mesenchymal Consensus Molecular Subtype 4 (CMS4) colon cancer is associated with poor prognosis and therapy resistance.
-In this proof-of-concept study, Kranenburg et al. assessed whether imatinib could shift cms4 subtype specific characteritics.
+In this proof-of-concept study, Kranenburg et al. assessed whether Imatinib could shift cms4 subtype specific characteritics.

 The button below brings you to the form in which you can submit your answers for the third section.